 I do not mean to tar every teacher in the modern world with the same brush, because I am well-acquainted with the fact that many lively, effective, engaging, and thoughtful people teach in these same institutions.
 But, in the end, it may be a futile effort--unless things change dramatically.

-William Morris railed against the public (i.e. private) education system in England during the nineteenth century--the system that led to the "Lord of the Flies" scenario with which we are all familiar.
+William Morris, the focus of my aborted dissertation research, railed against the public (i.e. private, in Britain) education system during the nineteenth century--the system that led to the "Lord of the Flies" scenario with which most of us are all still familiar.
 He had, as a child, been enrolled at what he called a "Boy Farm": a boarding school for the upper crust, which was pretty much run by the boys themselves.
 No actual learning seemed to have occurred.
 The institutions in place seemed to foster anarchy or oppression or both.
-Judging from frequent news reports (school shootings, cheer-leading scandals, classroom violence), I can't see that things have changed all that much.
-We talk about equality and democracy and academic citizenship, and we produce inattentive bullies who don't know much about anything except surfing the web, current celebrities, or playing video games.

 I know this is a very broad brush; but it's not entirely unwarranted.
 What do we expect, when we herd our children into classrooms with an average teacher:student ratio of something like 1:30?
 Our children are being raised by their peers, with whom they spend most of their time, because parents 1) work to maintain the incomes to 2) keep their kids involved in "activities" designed to 1) keep them out of trouble or 2) get them into Harvard.